The winter months are far more dangerous for drivers because car accidents can happen without warning.

 - Driving at an unsafe speed

-Drivers can otherwise make mistakes that cause them to unknowingly run over a patch of black ice.
+Drivers can otherwise make mistakes that cause them to unknowingly run over a patch of invisible ice.
 They may be in a hurry or not know how to drive in bad weather conditions.

 It does not matter.
 They will be held liable for the accident regardless if they do not drive safely.